Louisiana Primary Care Accountable Care Organization, LLC

 Quality Performance Results

-Quality performance results are based on CMS Web Interface.
+Quality performance results are based on CMS Web Interface collection type.

 Waiver for Payment for Telehealth Services